kevinkosterr/vue3-form-generator-docs/guide/introduction/getting-started.md

 			{
 				name: 'tutorialRead',
 				label: 'Have you read the tutorial?',
-				model: 'readTutorial', // String reference to key in model
+				model: 'readTutorial', // string reference to key in model
 				type: 'input',
 				inputType: 'checkbox'
 			}